AleCano1/Wall-Street-Analysis/README.md

 ![VBA_Challenge_2018_table](VBA_Challenge_2018_table.png)

-While at the end of the 2018, only two tickers have a possitive return "ENPH" and "RUN" wiwth a Return value of 81.9% and 84.0% witha total Daily Volume of 607,473,500 and 502, 757, 100 respectly.
+While at the end of 2018, only two tickers have a positive return "ENPH" and "RUN" with a Return value of 81.9% and 84.0% with a total Daily Volume of 607,473,500 and 502, 757, 100 respectively.

-So, this table shows that the 2018 was a difficult year for the stocks, even though the ticker "RUN" increase their return of 2017 to 2018 and hold his positives results, "ENPH" also continue two years in positives results but in better way, having more than 80% two years consecutivity.
+So, this table shows that 2018 was a difficult year for the stocks, even though the ticker "RUN" increase their return of 2017 to 2018 and hold its positive results, "ENPH" also continue two years in positive results but in a better way, having more than 80% two years consecutively.
+In consequence, "ENPH" is a good option that based on the historical results will give a positive return.

 ### Summary

 1. What are the advantages or disadvantages of refactoring code?
 For me, one disadvantage is that changing a code could be difficult to create when you already have a code that works.
-With my few knowledge was a challenge, but the advantages are that when it runs, it makes easier the life, with a shorter code and faster too.
+With my little knowledge was a challenge, but the advantages are that when it runs, it makes easier life, with a shorter code and faster too.

 2. How do these pros and cons apply to refactoring the original VBA script?
 When I was refactoring my code, I omitted some (i) that make the code run, like the part that I have to write a code to output the results using loop "for" to run the tickers inside the arrays.
 Was difficult and challenging.